rubiefawn/remedy/shimmer.md

 The blinded status represents temporary or permanent impairment to a sense.
 When a creature becomes blinded, the imposing effect may specify which sense it blinds (tremorsense, blindsense, sphynxvision, truevision), but if it does not, it is referring to vision & darkvision.

 -  A blinded creature automatically fails all ability rolls that require the blinded sense.
 Blinded creatures also suffer threat on attack and evade rolls.
--  A creature who has more than one applicable sense may ignore the effects of being blinded.
+- The blinded status can be gained more than once, but only once per sense.

 ### Crippled

 The crippled status represents severe physical impairment not representable through damage.

--  A crippled creature suffers threat on all Strength, Agility, and Vitality-based ability rolls.
+-  A crippled creature suffers disaster on all Strength, Agility, and Vitality-based ability rolls on a natural result of 1–2.
 -  The crippled status can be gained more than once.
+If a creature has more than one level of crippled, the range for disaster increases by 1 for each level (e.g. 4 levels of crippled triggers disaster on a natural result of 1–5).

 ### Deafened